Scheuermann's disease: Surgery

+In severe or extreme cases, patients may be treated through an extensive surgical procedure in an effort to prevent the disease from worsening or harming the body.

-Scheuermann's disease can be successfully corrected with surgical procedures, almost all of which include spinal fusion and hardware instrumentation, i.e., rods, pedicle screws, etc. While many patients are typically interested in getting surgery for their correction, it is important to realize the surgery aims to reduce pain, and not cosmetic defect.
+The skeletal deformity caused by Scheuermann's disease can be corrected or partially corrected with surgical procedures, almost all of which include multi-level spinal fusion and hardware instrumentation, i.e., rods, pedicle screws, etc. It is important to realize the surgery aims to reduce pain, and not cosmetic defect.
 As always, surgical intervention should be used as a last resort once conservative treatment fails or the patient's health is in imminent danger as any surgical procedure is not without risk.
 However, the chances of complication are relatively low, and the surgeries are often successful.

 There are two primary surgical techniques to correct kyphosis: posterior-only fusion and anterior/posterior fusion.
 While debate lingers over which surgical approach is optimal, several studies published since 2018 suggest treatment trends are favoring posterior-only fusion.

 The classic surgical procedure entails entering two titanium rods, each roughly 1.5 ft long (depending on the size of the kyphosis) into the back on either side of the spine.
 Eight titanium screws and hardware are drilled through the bone to secure the rods onto either side of the spine.
 On the internal-facing side of the spine, ligaments (which can be too short, pulling the spine into its abnormal shape) must be surgically cut or released, not only stopping part of the cause of the kyphosis, but also allowing the titanium rods to pull the spine into a more natural position.
 The damaged discs between the troubled vertebrae (wedged vertebrae) are normally removed and replaced with bone grafting from the hip or other parts of the vertebrae, which once healed or "fused" will solidify.
 The titanium instrumentation holds everything in place during healing.
-The patient can expect to remain in hospital for minimum of a week, and possibly longer.
+The patient can expect to remain in hospital for a minimum of a week, and possibly longer.
 They may then be required to wear a brace for several months more to ensure the spine heals appropriately.
 The titanium instrumentation may stay in the body permanently, or be removed years later.
 Patients who have undergone such surgery may need physical therapy to manage pain and mobility.
-Recovery can be prolonged: typically patients are not allowed to lift anything above 5–10 lb for 6 months to 1 year, and many are out of work for at least six months.
+Recovery can be prolonged: typically patients are not allowed to lift anything above 5–10 lb for 6 months to 1 year, and many are out of work for 3 to 6 months.
 However, once the fusion is solidified, most patients can return to their usual lifestyle within 1–2 years.

 Prognosis

 Spinal fusion for kyphosis and scoliosis is an extremely invasive surgery.
 The risk of complications is estimated to be about 10%.
 Possible complications may be inflammation of the soft tissue or deep inflammatory processes, breathing impairments, bleeding and nerve injuries, or infection.
 As early as five years after surgery around 5% require reoperation and long-term issues remain unclear.
-Taking into account that some of the symptoms of the spinal deformity cannot be changed by surgical intervention, surgery remains a cosmetic indication, though the cosmetic effects of surgery are not necessarily stable.